New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 A RIO (Retirement Interest Only) mortgage can be a great way to access money from your home if you’re 55 or over.
 It allows you to borrow a certain amount of money – and make monthly payments – while never owing more than your home is worth.
 This means that if the value of your home decreases, the amount you owe will decrease, too.

-Halifax Interest Only Lifetime Mortgage
+Halifax Interest Only Lifetime Mortgage with monthly interest payments

 Rates start from 2.89% APR up to 4.99%, and the Halifax Interest Only Lifetime Mortgage calculator takes into account factors such as current loans, house value, location and more when calculating how much you could borrow through this service.